 ￼Have you ever wanted to step into a situation because you knew something was wrong, particularly if it is a friend you are worried about? ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼This workshop discusses bystander intervention and works to develop strategies to intervene in difficult situations. ￼￼￼￼￼￼￼￼￼￼￼￼The focus is on incidents of stalking, sexual assault and relationship violence, but principles can be applied to much more.

 This workshop provokes discussion about what interpersonal violence is and how media and pop culture messages contribute to the normalization of it in our culture.
-Activities, images and video clips about media messaging and message delivery will illustrate concepts of sexual objectification, gender construction, and the intersections of race, class, and power as they relate to interpersonal violence.
-These discussions are intended to help participants think critically about how the media relates to interpersonal violence what individuals and groups can do to create social change.
+Through activities, images and video clips the concepts of sexual objectification and gender construction in the social media age will be illustrated.
+The discussion will also look at intersections of race, class, and power as they relate to interpersonal violence.
+This workshop is intended to help participants think critically about a media heavy society and how it can affect views on interpersonal violence and what individuals and groups can do to create social change.

 For any additional information, please contact us at firstname.lastname@example.org